CyrilCermak/modular_architecture_on_ios/README.md

 dynamically linked library is nowadays referred to simply as `Framework`.
 The statically linked library is known as the `Static Library`.

+Actually, at this point, we might say there is third.
+A short note deserves also Swift Package and Swift Package Manager (SPM).
+SPM is part of the Swift's ecosystem rather than Apple's.
+A swift package describes how a source code should be attached to a target, leaving up to the swift package developer if static or dynamic linking is used.
+By default, SPM uses static linking and similarly as a Framework can have additional resources attached to it.
+SPM is not designed to share a compiled executables, it is designed to share source code files with ease.
+It also became a common practice to share a xcframework via SPM, in that case SPM servers just as a wrapper around the attached compiled binary.

 ![Xcode Framework Types](assets/FrameworksType.png)